Live Music / Night Life

 Augusta Street and Hess Village boast lots of late night entertainment with pubs, dancing, winebars, craft beers or cocktails.

-Two Black Sheep offers up cocktails and oysters on John and a new option BlackSheep Snackbar on Ottawa Street where Stacy and Handsome Dave will mix you a mean Don Ho (Rum etc in a Tiki Mug just go for it).
 On James North Wild Orchid is known for its mussels and Sangria and its front patio offers up some great people watching

 Local Music goes hand in hand with Sonic Unyon Records– a record label that was started in 1993 acts as an avenue to not only promote and showcase local artists, but to give them the ability to operate independently.
 Sonic Unyon is also behind SuperCrawl, Because Beer, Hamilton Blues and Roots Festival and they operate Mills Hardware.